OpenWebControl/OpenWebControl/README.md

 # OpenWebControl
 > OpenWebControl is the first open source webhosting panel written in NodeJS, MySQL and Pterodactyl Panel

+## What is OpenWebControl
+OpenWebControl is the free and open source Direct Admin, cPanel and Plesk alternative

 ## Progress
 - [ ] **Basic**
   - [x] Creating express webserver